Rubzio/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Methods](#methods) > [Methods: Object orientation](#methods-object-orientation) > [This section](#public-instance-methods-should-be-part-of-an-interface)

+This advice is **optional**.
+Follow it when you write unit tests or when you find it useful.

 Public instance methods should always be part of an interface.
 This decouples dependencies and simplifies mocking them in unit tests.